 - You also can harvest cabbage by pulling up the plant roots and all.

 - If a cabbage head starts to crack before you are ready to harvest, give the head a 180° twist at ground level; the twist will break off some of the roots and slow the head’s growth.
 To slow the growth even further, give the plant another 90° twist.
 This will slow maturation and delay the harvest of heads you do not need immediately.

 - At the end of the season, you can get a jump on next season by pulling up cabbage stalks and roots left behind after harvest and overwinter them in a trench dug in the garden and covered with straw or in a container kept in a chilly garage over the winter.
 In spring, re-plant the roots and stalks as soon as the soil is workable; these plants will produce early spring greens.

 How to Store Cabbage

-To store cabbage in a root cellar, store plants roots, head, and all: place heads in rows on shelves several inches apart or hang the cabbages heads down by a string from the ceiling or store them on the floor wrapped in several layers of newspaper.
+- To store cabbage in a root cellar, store plant roots, head, and all: place heads in rows on shelves several inches apart or hang the cabbage heads down by a string from the ceiling or store them on the floor wrapped in several layers of newspaper.

-Do not wash cabbage or remove outer leaves before storing.
+- Do not wash cabbage or remove outer leaves before storing them.
 Solid heads picked with outside wrapping leaves store the best.
 Handle heads with care to prevent bruising.